-Mother Goose on the Loose: Will be held on Tuesday & Friday mornings at 10:15 & 11:15 for ages new born to age 3 years.
+Mother Goose on the Loose: Will be held on Tuesdays at 10:15 and 11:15 and Friday mornings at 10:15 for ages new born to age 3 years.

 Mother Goose on the Loose incorporates findings in child development and brain research with activities and methods that promote early literacy and school readiness skills.
 Each session follows a script that uses repetition; and tactile, rhyme, rhythm, listening, and movement activities.
 Typical sessions begin with the poem “Old Mother Goose” followed by finger plays, flannel board activities, puppet shows, stories, songs, movement activities, playing with scarves, bells, and drums, and interactive play.
 Each session ends with a lullaby, a quiet poem, and a signature good-bye.

 The program’s design and implementation carefully considers aspects of brain development in babies and young children.
 Research shows that the development of intellectual, emotional, and social intelligence in babies and children is most affected by experiences that are frequent, regular and predictable; experiences that occur in the context of a warm and supportive environment; experiences that are associated with positive emotion and play; and experiences that encourage a child’s curiosity and initiative.